Skip to content

 • In the appearing File Explorer, click “New,” then “Folder,” name it FORMS2, and press Enter.

 After these steps, Outlook should function as usual upon the next start.
-Microsoft has assured that they are working on a patch and will provide new information once the issue is permanently resolved.
+Microsoft has assured that they are working on a patch and will provide new information once the issue is fully resolved.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.